Table of Contents

 My Forex Funds origin story

-MFF was founded in June of 2020 and started their Evaluation account in March 2021, and signed up more than 4,000 traders and redid their website in May of the same year.
-That’s as much background as they provide.
+MFF was founded in Toronto in June of 2020 and started their Evaluation account in March 2021.
+They signed up more than 4,000 traders in their first few months.
+Fast forward to 2023, and they are, by some metrics, the second most popular prop firm in the world (behind FTMO).

-According to the interview, MFF was founded by Murtuza Kazmi in Toronto.
+Murtuza Kazmi is the founder and the wizard behind MFF’s curtain.
 He was a part-time trader and a very early investor in crypto currencies.
 The capital he now uses to fund forex traders comes from his substantial crypto gains.
 After his early success, he had some ups and downs as a trader and thought his capital could be put to better use by better traders.
 He began offering forex traders funding through MFF to find those traders and piggyback on those that were successful.

 How does My Forex Funds work?